Phase 1 Orthodontics Columbus

 Ensuring the Health & Future of Your Child’s Smile

 The American Association of Orthodontics recommends that once a child reaches the age of seven, they should undergo an orthodontic exam.
 Since most primary teeth are now firmly in place, a board-certified orthodontist can more easily view any abnormalities associated with their teeth, jaw, and facial development.
-Wigal Orthodontics aims to address potential issues with Phase 1 Orthodontics.
+Wigal Orthodontics of COlumbus aims to address potential issues with Phase 1 Orthodontics.
 Consisting of braces or other similar appliances, this process can correct problems associated with baby teeth and jaw alignment so that a child can avoid more extensive and complex treatment in the future.
-If you think your child might benefit from early orthodontics in Columbus, call our office today.
+If you think your child might benefit from early orthodontic intervention in Columbus, call our office today.

 Does My Child Need Phase 1 Orthodontics?

-Close up of badly misaligned teeth
+Close up of a mouth with badly misaligned teeth

 A thorough examination from a qualified orthodontist is the only way to know for sure if your child needs Phase 1 Orthodontics; however, if you or a member of our team notice any of the following, they will likely be cleared for treatment: